 Jesus saw through this tactic and answered Satan: “It is written again, ‘You shall not tempt the LORD your God’” (Matthew 4:7; quoted from Deuteronomy 6:16).

-“Then Jesus said to him, ‘Away with you, Satan!
-For it is written, “You shall worship the LORD your God, and Him only you shall serve”’” (verse 10; quoted from Deuteronomy 6:13).
+Turning once again to Scripture, Jesus replied, “Away with you, Satan!
+For it is written, ‘You shall worship the LORD your God, and Him only you shall serve’” (verse 10; quoted from Deuteronomy 6:13).

 This was the end (on this occasion) of Satan’s efforts to unseat Christ as the ruler of the world to come.
 In each case, Jesus skillfully used a thorough knowledge of the Scripture to parry and deflect the attacks.